Our Mission and Purpose

 What about accessibility?

 We will take all reasonable steps to ensure that existing and potential members with impaired mobility, hearing or vision can participate as fully as possible in both general meetings and interest/activity groups.
 Members who cannot manage to participate in their chosen u3a activities without help may bring a companion/carer with them, who doesn't need to be a member and for the time that they are in attendance, will be covered by the liability insurance provided by The Third Age Trust.
 (The only exception to this is a professionally employed carer who would have to be covered by an individual liability policy).
+Unless it is a registered assistance dog you must ask the Group leader and group members for permission to bring it, for example walking groups may not accept dogs due to accessing farm land and styles.

 The magazine 'Third Age Matters' is available on the Third Age Trust website in screen reader format at https://www.u3a.org.uk/news/u3a-matters/screen-reader-editions